ion-select

 SelectCustomEvent

-While not required, this interface can be used in place of the CustomEvent
+While not required, this interface can be used in place of the CustomEvent interface for stronger typing with Ionic events emitted from this component.

 interface SelectCustomEvent<T = any> extends CustomEvent {